 5 ways to run remote internships to engage new graduates

 Here are five specific ways organizations can optimize the employee experience for remote interns and recent grads.

 Make sure company leaders are equipped to welcome and manage new team members virtually.
 This requires specific preparations, such as mapping the onboarding process, trainings and performance reviews to a new virtual format.

-As you optimize these experiences beforehand, you’ll show interns and new hires that they’re valued within your organization all the same — not last-minute “deviations” from the standard procedure.
+As you optimize these experiences beforehand, you’ll show virtual interns and new hires that they’re valued within your organization all the same.

 2. Focus on career development

 Interns and new graduates benefit immensely from mentoring partnerships, networking events and career exploration opportunities.
 Instead of removing these elements from their employee experience, simply adjust them to work virtually.
 Find experienced mentors within your organization willing to share advice and knowledge.
 Set up virtual networking happy hours or information sessions with key leaders across your company.
 With some creativity and planning, the best parts of these experiences can be preserved.